Emerald Hill

 What is carried, what is buried, and what must finally be brought home.

-The Public Mask Outwitting the British Colonial Giants with fierce intellect, Finn’s rise to prominence, wealth and influence is part ambition part covert act.
+Outwitting the British with his fierce intellect, Finn’s rise to prominence, wealth and influence is part ambition -part covert act.

 Annie Reidy captures the city’s deep gore while Finn records its policy.
 Her 'madness' is the only honest reaction to a society thriving on erasure.

-Incarcerated in a stone asylum, Annie returns to Finn as a hyper-real presence, guiding his pen toward the truth.
+Incarcerated in YARRA BEND asylum, Annie returns to Finn as a hyper-real presence, guiding his pen toward truth.

 I am a witness to a recurring truth